 - 1. In the Web-based configuration system, after logging in, click the Wireless pane, and then the Wireless Security tab beneath it. - 2.
 From the Security Mode pop-up menu, choose WPA2 Personal.
 (The WPA Personal mode is for older devices and offers fewer compatibility options.) - 3.
-From the Encryption pop-up menu choose either: - AES: Only WPA2 compatible adapters may connect. - WPA-TKIP/WPA2-AES: Any WPA-supporting adapter may connect. - 4.
-In Passphrase, enter an 8 to 63 character sequence. - 5.
+From the Encryption pop-up menu choose either: - AES: Only WPA2 compatible adapters may connect. - WPA-TKIP/WPA2-AES: Any WPA- or WPA2-supporting adapter may connect.
+Choose this option only if you truly need backward compatibility.

+- 4. In Passphrase, enter an 8 to 63 character sequence. - 5.
 Click Save Settings to restart the router with the new security method.